-Currently our product is released about every two weeks and release is over in a few hours before launch time.
-Changing to a faster release cycle has taught us a lot but there is still a lot to learn.
+Currently, our product is released about every two weeks and release is over in a few hours before launch time.
+Changing to a faster release schedule has taught us a lot but there is still a lot to learn.
 Here are some of the findings in this shift and also some thoughts on what we’ll be trying out next.

 How Test-Driven Development and Regression Testing Work for Us

-Moving to faster release cycles brought some expected challenges but also some unexpected obstacles that we are still working on currently to create new cool features to our customers even faster than now.
+Moving to a faster release schedule brought some expected challenges but also some unexpected obstacles that we are still working on currently to create new cool features to our customers even faster than now.

 Our user interface is a very independent component allowing us to make major changes to the front-end without a need to make changes to our back-end.
 As a significant majority of the logic is in the back-end, front-end changes should fully expose all those changes, improvements and add-ons we’re pushing for each release.
 This is naturally challenging and ever-changing front-end isn’t really great from the user experience standpoint.